terokarvinen/palettero/README.md

 # Usage

 Press **Ctrl-P** or **Ctrl-Space** to open Palettero.
 Type to fuzzy search commands and their descriptions.
 Use up and down arrows to move.
-Press enter to select, or Esc to cancel.
+Press enter to select, Press Esc to cancel.

 Command is pre-filled to command bar.
 Edit the command, then press enter to execute.

 Tab completes file names in some commands, such as "tab" and "open".

+To select an item immediately without editing, press double enter.

+## Advanced Usage

+You can add your own menu items with ctrl-E "editmenu".

+Update the list of available help files and colorschemes (themes) with ctrl-E "updatemenu".
+Update is automatically ran once when you install Palettero.

+# Features

+Palettero command palette includes

+- All built-in commands in Micro
+- All built-in help documents in Micro
+- Many ready made textfilters to automatically modify your selection
+	- Split to lines by comma, base64, rot13, remove empty lines, urldecode, hard wrap, squeeze white space...
+- Detects installed colorschemes and help files
+- Write your own presets with 'editmenu' command
+	- Use Python one-liners with pythonpy (automatic import, perform an action on every line)

 # Requirements